pvnotpv/pvnotpv.github.io/_posts/2024-04-22-gatekeeperone.md

 date: 2024-04-22
 categories: [solidity]
 tags: [solidity,ethernaut]
-description: Solution of this brainfuck level
+description: Solution to this brainfuck level
 ---

 - This level has taught me enough pain and suffering, took almost half a day to solve and my eyes were completely dead.